Oblique transition in hypersonic double-wedge flow: black Direct numerical simulations of streak breakdown

-The weakly nonlinear analysis demonstrates that small unsteady disturbances induce steady 3D streaks in a hypersonic flow over a double-wedge.
-These streaks result from quadratic interactions of oblique waves and they undergo rapid amplification primarily because of streamwise deceleration near reattachment.
-Downstream of reattachment, the streaks grow large enough to modify the time-averaged 2D flow.
-In this section, we utilize DNS to examine breakdown of streaks caused by their interactions with incoming oblique waves and describe instantaneous and statistical properties of the transitioning flow field.
+Weakly nonlinear analysis demonstrates that small unsteady disturbances induce steady streaks in a hypersonic flow over a double-wedge.
+These streaks result from quadratic interactions of oblique waves and they undergo rapid amplification near reattachment.
+Downstream of reattachment, the streaks grow large enough to modify the time-averaged 2D flow \tc{black}{and we} utilize DNS to examine breakdown of streaks. \tc{black}{We also report instantaneous and statistical properties of the flow as it transitions to turbulence.}